YeyangXIANG/Basic-EBSD-analysis/README.md

 # Basic EBSD data analysis

-Matlab code (based on MTEX 5.7.0) to do basic EBSD data analysis
+Matlab code (based on MTEX 5.7.0) to do basic EBSD data analysis.

 Note, the analysis about twin is just a demo and not precise, which is not recommended.